lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 extra filename in the *.extras* file, one filename per line.

 !!! warning
-    If you add extra files to the example, but do not add their filenames to the *.extras* file, they will appear in the left hand file menus **and** will not be included in the tar file for the example.
+    If you add extra files to the example, but do not add their filenames to the *.extras* file, they will appear in the left-hand file menus **and** will not be included in the tar file for the example.

 #### Review changes in a browser

-If you want to preview your changes in a browser (**NOTE:** You must have python installed on your system)
+If you want to preview your changes in a browser (**NOTE:** You must have Python installed on your system)

-  1. Install the markdown package for python.
+  1. Install the markdown package for Python.
 Go [here](https://pythonhosted.org/Markdown/install.html)

   2. Install the material theme for markdown.
 Go [here](http://squidfunk.github.io/mkdocs-material/#quick-start).